qiaolinhan/giao/havingfun/tracking/fusion/Read_FIReGANforFusion.md

 * The latter is relevant due to color being one of the most used features in visible-image-based fire detection;

 Main contributions:
-1. Carry out a thorough analysis and comparision of existing DL-fusion methods for conventional imagery;
+1. Carry out a thorough analysis and comparison of existing DL-fusion methods for conventional imagery;
 2. Provide a quantitative demonstration of the feasibility of applying DL-based fusion methods for infrared imagery from wildfires;
 3. IR and fused image generator that has been tested both in conventional and fire imagery.

 ### VGG19Fusion
-1. Decompse the original image into base parts and detail content;
+1. Decompose the original image into base parts and detail content;
 2. Fuse these base parts through weight-averaging;
 3. For the fusion of detail parts, the authors employ a DL framework in which they first use selected layers of the pre-trained VGG19 model to extract deep features;